The main model-fitting function in the PlackettLuce

 want to express the predictions as a new set of constrained item

-parameters, we can specify type = "itempar"
+parameters, we can specify type = "itempar" (vs the default

-for linear predictor).
+type = "lp" for linear predictor).
 The parameterization can

-then be specified by passing arguments on to itempar()
+then be specified by passing arguments on to itempar(),

 e.g. the following will compute the predicted worths constrained to sum